 The Atelier Sarkissian welcomes:

-• neurotypical and neurodivergent people (dys disorders, ADHD, autistic spectrum).
+- neurotypical and neurodivergent people (dys disorders, ADHD, autistic spectrum, “atypical” and hypersensitive profiles).

-Many students come to prepare leading roles, contemporary creations, international competitions or complex role debuts, and testify to a lasting improvement in vocal quality, confidence and mental comfort.
+Many students come to prepare leading roles, contemporary creations, international competitions or complex role debuts, and testify to lasting improvements in vocal quality, confidence and mental comfort.
+More and more also come to understand their own neurodiversity in a frame that turns these differences into cognitive and artistic assets.

 Where?

-Lessons take place at the Atelier Sarkissian in Paris, just a few steps from Place Denfert‑Rochereau, in individual sessions or small groups, and can be complemented by online work through the Virtual Curriculum of the Sarkissian Method®.
+Lessons take place at the Atelier Sarkissian in Paris, just a few steps from Place Denfert‑Rochereau, in individual sessions or small groups.
+Work at the studio can be complemented by online practice through the Virtual Course of the Sarkissian Method®, allowing students in France and abroad to integrate the same tools into their daily routine.

 What makes the Atelier Sarkissian unique?

-• Vocal Cognitive Stimulation® is naturally integrated into every lesson: even when a student is working on high notes, stamina or projection, they are already practising SCV through the Triangle and the organisation of their thinking.
+Vocal Cognitive Stimulation® is naturally integrated into every lesson: even when a student is working on high notes, stamina or projection, they are already practising VCS through the Balance Triangle® and the organisation of their thinking.
+A structured cognitive method links vocal technique, creative thought and functions such as attention, memory and metacognition, offering not only high‑level artistic training but also a practical way to reduce mental overload and restore emotional balance.

-• Ongoing research: presented at the Collegium Musicae (Sorbonne University) as a method of teaching, rehabilitation and therapy, the Sarkissian Method® is the subject of scientific work in music, neuroscience and therapeutic practice.
+Ongoing research: presented in 2024 at the Collegium Musicae (Sorbonne University) as a method of teaching, rehabilitation and therapy, the Sarkissian Method® and Vocal Cognitive Stimulation® are currently the subject of scientific work in music, neuroscience and therapeutic practice, particularly in relation to neurodiversity and cognitive overload.